Summer Mini Camps

 Learning Enrichment Time Our curriculum includes 2 hours per day of enrichment time that, through research, has been proven to help close this learning gap.

-Positive Reinforcement of Good Character Fun incentive programs will be included during huddle group times to encourage campers to build chracter through the Y’s core values of caring, honesty, respect, and responsibility.
+Bead Time Fun incentive programs will be included during huddle group times to encourage campers to build character through the Y’s core values of caring, honesty, respect, and responsibility.

 Huddle Groups: Campers will remain separate at all times throughout the day to limit the spread of germs and to help maintain social distancing.

-Morning and Afternoon Assembly: In order to maintain a fun and inclusive camp culture while maintaining strict social distancing guidelines we will be moving our assembly’s to our large soccer field!
-We will keep the spirit alive with dance party’s, counselor contest, and camper recognition
+Morning and Afternoon Assembly: In order to maintain a fun and inclusive camp culture while maintaining strict social distancing guidelines we will be moving our assemblies to our main gym!
+We will keep the spirit alive with dance parties, counselor contests, and camper recognition!

-Spirit Day each week: We are replacing our field trips this year with spirit days each week that coincide with our weekly theme.
+Spirit Day each week: We are having spirit days each week that coincide with our weekly theme.
 We will have fun challenges, games, and adventure courses to be completed and our campers are encouraged to dress up for the day!

 Weekly Camp Themes